China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 ## Key Deliverables:
 The SRv6OPS WG will focus on the following items:

-* Documenting SRv6 deployment experiences and best practices, including different deployment scenarios (metro, core, and enterprise networks), scalability, and inter-domain implementations.
+* Documenting SRv6 deployment experiences, including different deployment scenarios (metro, core, and enterprise networks), scalability, and inter-domain implementations.

 * Providing recommendations and guidance for various aspects such as IPv6 address planning, block size allocation, and the division of global/local identifiers block (GIB/LIB) for SRv6 SIDs, both with and without SRv6 compression techniques essential for effective network management.